simonekranawetter/hello-real-world/100daysofcode.md

 I just had to consult ~~the bible~~ Stack Overflow because I hate nested loops.
 That [last exercise](https://eloquentjavascript.net/02_program_structure.html#i_swb9JBtSQQ) in Eloquent JS Chapter 2 really kicked my butt.
 Fun fact, it's basically an easier version of [Advent of Code 2020 Day 3](https://adventofcode.com/2020/day/3), so my past faliures have come to haunt me (and that just means when I'm done with Eloquent JS I'll tackle this years Advent of Code in JS).

 + Pluralsight Course on [Getting Started with Javascript](https://app.pluralsight.com/library/courses/javascript-getting-started/) Module 7 and coding along.

+## Day 4 (26th of May 2022)

+Dear Diary,

+Fun fact, I've already learned more JS now than I've learned in my JS course for school.
+I FINALLY understand how to use it to manipulate DOM objects and why that's a good thing.
+I'm very confused about objects now.
+Made sure I really understood how objects work within functions instead of stressing on.
+Hoisting is,... insane.
+But now I'm done with the basics course and can focus on some more Eloquent JS.
+Onwards buttercup!
+Time to jump into Codewars and Exercism!

++ Pluralsight Course on [Getting Started with Javascript](https://app.pluralsight.com/library/courses/javascript-getting-started/) Module 8-10 and coding along.